oberron/spark-fi/_posts/2020-05-03-riskiest_trading.md

 \"- A pandemic would fix this, creating high surge demand for toilet roll paper faster than supply could accomodate.
 Find a Biosafety Lab with the most dangerous diseases, a P4.
 Make sure something highly contagious escape..."

+---

+## Twiter short version

+December 24th, 2018..
+Somewhere near Arkham, New England the phone rings in the middle of the night
+- John, our internal auditers just realised we are dangerously exposed on the commodity market
+- Why do you bother me on Christmas eve, we've done this for years.
+- John, please...
+This time it is much worse.
+We bet on high volatility for the wrong type of commodity: toilet rol paper...
+A long silence followed, then a cavernous voice answered
+- A pandemic would fix this.
+Find a Biosafety Lab with the most dangerous diseases, a P4 and make something highly contagious escape...